Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

     * [HCE.Multi-Server.zip](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/download/v1.0.7-Multi-Server/HCE.Multi-Server.zip) or [HPC.Multi-Server.zip](https://github.com/Chalwk77/HALO-SCRIPT-PROJECTS/releases/download/v1.0.7-Multi-Server/HPC.Multi-Server.zip)

 #### Technical note on [Vultr](https://www.vultr.com/) subscription plans:
 You pay for whatever you need.
-However, you need at least 150 MiB *per server* to cover peak times.
+However, you need at least 150 MiB RAM *per server* to cover peak times.
 Multiply that by the number of servers you need and that'll tell you much you should expect to pay.
 Also note that each plan allocates you a defined amount of storage space.
 You may need more depending on how many maps you intend to upload.